Skip to main content

 Le Redini is tied to Panzano in Chianti, where Merlot can show a very particular form of polish: plush fruit, but not softness without structure.
 The Conca d’Oro influence shows in the wine’s floral lift and earthy mineral edge.

 That matters in the glass.
-Instead of syrupy ripeness, the 2022 leans into blackberry, violet, crushed stone, and dusty tannins — the kind of details that keep a Merlot-based Super Tuscan feeling alive at the table.
+Instead of syrupy ripeness, the 2022 leans into blackberry, violet, crushed stone, incense, mocha, and dusty tannins — the details that make a Merlot-based Super Tuscan feel alive at the table.

-The available technical frame points to a blend led by Merlot with a small percentage of Alicante, 13.5% alcohol, and maturation in tonneaux/barriques.
-The result is dark-fruited and polished, but with enough acidity and tannin to reward a short decant.
+The available technical frame points to Merlot with a small percentage of Alicante, 13.5% alcohol, and maturation in tonneaux/barriques.
+Production is roughly 2,917 cases — enough to be discoverable, small enough to make this allocation feel worth moving on.

 History / Estate